swiftzhang125/PRISE/README.md

 ## Dataset
-You can download follow the dataset preparation [here](https://github.com/placeforyiming/CVPR21-Deep-Lucas-Kanade-Homography).
+You can follow the dataset preparation [here](https://github.com/placeforyiming/CVPR21-Deep-Lucas-Kanade-Homography).
 We will upload our dataset after our paper is published.